Skip to main content

 Usage

-Pass your key in the Authorization header:
+Pass your key in one of these ways:

-curl https://api.acn.exchange/v1/wallet/balance \
+curl https://mcp.acn.exchange/mcp \

 -H "Authorization: Bearer acn_sk_abc123def456..."